RASHMOR1/version-0.2/README.md

 - **getApproximateOreVolume:** Calculate the approximate total volume of ore in this slot.
 - **getQualitiesLength:** Return the number of qualities in this slot.

+## Version 0.2 Plans

+1. **Automated Updates**: Implement functionality to automatically update `currentReadinessStatus` and `minedPercentage` in all `containingBlocks` when `LeafBlocks` are mined.

+2. **Quality Tracking**: Introduce a `realQuality` variable to the `oreSlot` contract.
+This variable will store data from ore slot sampling.

+3. **Code Refactoring**: Conduct a comprehensive code review and refactor for improved readability, efficiency, and maintainability.